adriangalilea/xdg-dirs/README.md

 <details>
 <summary>Compiling from source</summary>

-To compile `xdg-dirs` for macOS and aarch64 Linux (Raspberry Pi), follow these steps:
+To compile `xdg-dirs` from source:

 1. Ensure you have Go installed on your system.
 You can download it from https://golang.org/dl/